Bersiap: Landing of NICA

 With British assistance, the Dutch landed their Netherlands Indies Civil Administration (NICA) forces in Jakarta and other key centres.
 Republican sources reported 8,000 deaths up to January 1946 in the defence of Jakarta, but they could not hold the city.
-The Republican leadership thus established themselves in the city of Yogyakarta with the crucial support of the new sultan, Sri Sultan Hamengkubuwono IX.
+The Republican leadership thus established themselves in the city of Yogyakarta with the crucial support of the new sultan of Yogyakarta, Sri Sultan Hamengkubuwono IX.
 Yogyakarta went on to play a leading role in the revolution, which would result in the city being granted its own Special Territory status.
 In Bogor, near Jakarta, and in Balikpapan in Kalimantan, Republican officials were imprisoned.
 In preparation for the Dutch occupation of Sumatra, its largest cities, Palembang and Medan, were bombed.
 In December 1946, Special Forces Depot (DST), led by commando and counterinsurgency expert Captain Raymond 'Turk' Westerling, were accused of pacifying the southern Sulawesi region using arbitrary terror techniques, which were copied by other anti-Republicans.
 As many as 3,000 Republican militia and their supporters were killed in a few weeks.

 On Java and Sumatra, the Dutch found military success in cities and major towns, but they were unable to subdue the villages and countryside.
 On the outer islands (including Bali), Republican sentiment was not as strong, at least among the elite.
 They were consequently occupied by the Dutch with comparative ease, and autonomous states were set up by the Dutch.
 The largest, the State of East Indonesia (NIT), encompassed most of eastern Indonesia, and was established in December 1946, with its administrative capital in Makassar.